Flashing damaged

 Inspect Flashing

-Carefully examine all roof flashing around chimneys, vents, skylights, and roof edges for signs of damage like cracks, holes, or loosening.
+Carefully examine the flashing around chimneys, vents, skylights, and roof edges for any cracks, holes, or separations.

 2. 2